Treats pulmonary hypertension.

-- You should be shown how to use the pump for the infusion.
+- You will be shown how to use the infusion pump.
 Make sure you understand all instructions.
-Ask your doctor, nurse, or home healthcare provider if you have any questions.
-You may also want a friend or someone in your family to also learn how to give your medicine.
+Ask your doctor or home healthcare provider if you have any questions.

 - Flolan®: The liquid should come in the package with the powder medicine.